JessePeplinski/phaser-2d-solid-snake/documentation/prompts.md

 # Question
 Can you add a very simple sort of small shake or rainfall affect on the page?
 I'm going for a gritty/grainy/cyber-punk feel.
 Make it very subtle.
 I don't have any assets on hand to use for this.

+# Darkness
+Can you update the darkness mechanic so that the current direction the player is looking is further than the other directions?
+Then, make the other directions smaller in size to emulate "perception" for the player looking around

+This changed worked well.
+I want to expand this further - there are collision tiles between setCollisionBetween(54, 83) in the tilemap.
+Can you update the visibility so that nothing can be seen beyond an collision tile?